Still Waking Up Exhausted? This Is The Mineral You’re Missing

 This little magnesium is cheap cheap cheap, which is why you will find it absolutely everywhere.
 It’s basically the intern of the magnesium world and its overconfidence is mostly useless.
 Unless you’re trying to fight off heartburn or spend some serious quality time in the toilet.
 Avoid at all costs!

+Listening to your body will give you the signal that you are depleted.
 When I feel an ache coming on it starts at my hip.
-At times I think it might be because I didn’t sleep well or have stressed a touch too much (overthinking much?!).
-When I start to stretch my legs I can feel it radiating in my hamstrings down to my calf.
+At times I think it might be because I didn’t sleep well or have I am simply stressed (overthinking much?!).
+When I start to stretch my legs I can feel pain radiating in my hamstrings down to my calf.
 If I take my Magnesium Glycinate, the relief is almost immediate.
+I would caution taking it in the morning as it caused me to feel even more sleepy.
+And do remember that pairing it with Vitamin D with aid absorbtion while Calcium will compete for absorbtion.

 I am an Amazon Associate, I earn from qualifying purchases made from the links in this blog.
 Thank you so much for your support!